Notebook source code:

 Graph#

 Consider a graph with \(n=3\) nodes and \(A=\mathbb{R}\) scalar attributes on nodes and edges.
-The class Graph describe a single graph via its adjacency matrix.
+It is represented by its adjacency matrix.

 In [8]:

-To simplify the visualization and the access to different methods, the Graph object can be turned into a networkx graph.
+To simplify the visualization and the access to different methods, the graph can be turned into a networkx graph.

 In [9]: